-- 1. Where LTER is implemented under POL 01/2018, Benefits Long-Term Earnings Loss, capitalization will be applied the following month in most situations except for the following: - a. where the worker has a decreasing staged earnings replacement which is expected to result in the elimination of earnings loss; or. - b. where the LTER is expected to be paid for a period of less than one year; or. - c. where the worker has a staged earnings replacement with ongoing LTER, the Case Manager will delay capitalization until staging is complete and the LTER has stabilized. - 2.
-Where it has been determined that the claim should be capitalized, the file will be referred to the Case Manager. - 3.
-The Case Manager will ensure the information is placed on file and the net present value amount is calculated to determine the amount of funds to be set aside in order to pay for the expected wage loss in the future until the worker has reached age 65.
+- 1. Where LTER is implemented under POL 01/2018, Benefits Long-Term Earnings Loss, capitalization will be applied the following month in most situations except for the following: - a. where the worker has a decreasing staged earnings replacement which is expected to result in the elimination of earnings loss; or. - b. where the LTER is expected to be paid for a period of less than one year; or. - c. where the worker has a staged earnings replacement with ongoing LTER, Operations staff will delay capitalization until staging is complete and the LTER has stabilized. - 2.
+Where it has been determined that the claim should be capitalized, the file will be referred to Operations staff. - 3.
+Operations staff will ensure the information is placed on file and the net present value amount is calculated to determine the amount of funds to be set aside in order to pay for the expected wage loss in the future until the worker has reached age 65.
 Medical and rehabilitation costs will not be capitalized. - 4.
 The net present value amount of the injured worker's future LTER benefits will be charged to the employer's cost experience as a capitalized cost in the year the amount is determined. - For experience rating purposes, Employer Services will include this capitalized amount in the employer's cost experience.
 However, the total cost used in the calculation will be limited to an amount equal to the maximum assessable wage.
-Policy POL 27/2016, Experience Rating Program - Discounts or Surcharges, will apply. - The Case Manager will annually review and verify the worker's earnings to determine if adjustments to the LTER benefits are required.
-If the LTER is adjusted on the basis of a review (POL 07/2016, Earnings Verification), the Case Manager will adjust the capitalized amount.
+Policy POL 27/2016, Experience Rating Program - Discounts or Surcharges, will apply. - 6.
+Operations staff will annually review and verify the worker's earnings to determine if adjustments to the LTER benefits are required.
+If the LTER is adjusted on the basis of a review (POL 13/2021, Earnings Verification), Operations staff will adjust the capitalized amount.